 Welding is an art that, both in the creation and reparation of several projects, offers abundant possibilities.
 Where reparation is involved, many aren’t aware of the true extent of the solutions that welding can provide.
 Many seemingly impossible projects are indeed possible—as long as we know the proper methods.
 Flux-cored arc welding is a method that was introduced and popularized in the 1950s.
-But with the advancements that have been made since in the welding industry, many dismiss flux as a viable welding method.
+But with the advancements that have been made in the welding industry, many dismiss flux as a viable welding method.
 However, we may be premature in dismissing the many advantages that it provides.

 A Cleaning Agent

-One of the most important things that flux does in a weld is fight against the metal oxides that may attack the metal and weaken the joints.
+One of the most important things that flux does in a weld is the fight against the metal oxides that may attack the metal and weaken the joints.
 Simply cleaning the metal before beginning the welding process will not always efficiently rid it of all factors that can affect the weld performance.
-In fewer words, you could say that flux prepares the metal to be welded.
+In other words, you could say that flux prepares the metal to be welded.

 It’s a Sign that the Metal is Ready for the Rod

 While this may seem like a strange point, it’s a useful one—especially for beginners.
 When you’re welding or soldering a metal, you often will focus the heat around the flux, as opposed to straight on it.
 The flux is often an indicator that the metal is ready to make contact with the rod.
 For Super Alloy 1: when you find that the flux has reached a toasted-brown color, you can go in with the rod.
 For Super Alloy 5: when the flux has turned watery and thin, it’s time to apply the rod.

 It Provides Protection